xunilrj/sandbox/sources/rust/generational_index/Readme.md

 }
 ```

-The problem with this approach is that we will end up fighting the borrow checker and any attempt to keep this strategy will end up with the infamous "Vec<Rc<RefCell<PlayerPosition>>>".
+The problem with this approach is that we will end up fighting the borrow checker, and after numerous tries, we will end up with the infamous "Vec<Rc<RefCell<PlayerPosition>>>".
+We do not want to follow this path.

 ```
 error[E0502]: cannot borrow `vec` as mutable because it is also borrowed as immutable